Second only to setting your trap, recording data in Trap.NZ will help us make a predator free New Zealand!

-Although logging your catch may seem trivial, when it’s combined with reports submitted by your neighbours it contributes to a massive city-wide dataset!
+Although logging your catch might not seem important, when everyone uses the same system it creates a massive city-wide dataset!
 Trap.NZ is a free website and app for recording trap, bait, monitoring and biodiversity data.

 What should be reported?